polterguy/polterguy.github.io/documentation/magic.lambda.auth/index.md

 # Magic Lambda Auth

-Authentication and authorization helpers for Magic.
+Authentication and authorization helper slots for Magic.
 This project allows you to create and consume JWT tokens, to secure your magic installation.
-The project contains 3 slots.
+The project contains the following slots.

+* __[auth.ticket.get]__ - Returns the JWT token's payload as a lambda structure, and also verifies the token in the process
 * __[auth.ticket.create]__ - Creates a new JWT token, that you can return to your client, any ways you see fit
 * __[auth.ticket.refresh]__ - Refreshes a JWT token.
 Useful for refreshing a token before it expires, which would require the user to login again
 * __[auth.ticket.verify]__ - Verifies a JWT token, and that the user is logged in, in addition to (optionally) that he belongs to one roles supplied as a comma separated list of roles